Kingsleysase/Excel-Projects/Hotel Quality Project/Hotel Quality Analysis Report.md

 - Do higher-rated hotels earn more or less profit per booking?
 - Is there a strong relationship between discounts and customer ratings?
 - Which room types are most associated with guest satisfaction?
-- Are there seasonal patterns in ratings — which months perform best or worst?
+- Are there seasonal patterns in ratings, which months perform best or worst?
 - Do payment methods correlate with higher/lower guest ratings?
 - Does booking price vary significantly between higher-rated and lower-rated hotels?
 - Do guests tend to stay longer in highly rated hotels?